SimonAB/nvim-config/README.md

 ---

 *Optimised for academic writing and research workflows.
-Based on LunarVim architecture.*
+Based on LunarVim architecture.
+Made by SimonAB.*